-The reasons given for the order are insufficient and inadequate.
+The above order ex facie does not disclose any reasons.
 The impugned orders are found to be devoid of reasons and unsustainable.
-The issue is answered accordingly.

-- 23. In the result, the appeal is disposed of directing as follows: - A. The provisional assessment issued by the 2nd Respondent ADE/O/Charminar dt.15.10.2012 for Rs 3,630/- is found valid and the Appellant is found liable to pay this amount. - B. The recovery of the provisional assessment amount is not hit by section 56(2) of the Electricity Act, 2003. - C. The provisions of clause 10.2.3 of the GTCS regarding disconnection of power supply when theft of electricity is noticed, is not followed by the Respondents. - D. The impugned orders are found to be unsustainable for want of reasons.
+23. In the result, the appeal is disposed of directing as follows:

-- E. The civil liability has to be determined by the Special Court u/s.
-154(5) of the Electricity Act, 2003, on specific request made by the DISCOM. - F. The impugned orders are answered accordingly.
+- A. The provisional assessment issued by the 2nd Respondent ADE/O/Charminar dt.15.10.2012 for Rs 8,940/- is found valid and the Appellant is found liable to pay this amount. - B. The recovery of the provisional assessment amount is not hit by section 56(2) of the Electricity Act, 2003. - C. The provisions of clause 10.2.3 of the GTCS regarding disconnection of power supply when theft of electricity is noticed, is not followed by the Respondents. - D. The impugned orders are found to be unsustainable for want of reasons. - E. The civil liability has to be determined by the Special Court u/s.
+154(5) of the Electricity Act, 2003 only, on request made by the DISCOM. - F. The impugned orders are set aside.